effectfully-ou/sketches/has-lens-done-right/README.md

 ## Conclusions

-The `SameModulo` approach seems to be less noisy than the type families approach while at the same time not having some of its drawbacks and providing better type inference than other approaches.
+So the `SameModulo` approach

+- compared to the monomorphic version: does the job
+- compared to the version with functional dependencies: type inference is not broken
+- compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on phantom types and type families.

 I wonder if we could try to replace the clever `generic-lens` machinery with this approach and check whether there are any downsides.
 We'll also have to come up with a way to report nice error messages (which `generic-lens` currently does).